 Most data is viewed as pass/fail and often discarded.
-But in a century of Big Data & AI, data is the new oil.
+But in a century of Big Data & AI, using data to drive process and business decisions is the new normal.

 A model-based definition (MBD) introduces data back into the ecosystem for improved designs, improved parts, and improved operations done quicker, cheaper, and more efficiently.

 MBD is a growing industry practice of having the 3D CAD model be the “single source of truth.”

 This means the CAD model along with semantic product and manufacturing information (PMI) can make data collection for APQP, MSA, PPAP, and SPC more robust and faster in real-time as the digital thread head towards Industry 4.0 practices.